DexterHuang/Arclight-City/contribution/en/tutorial/gang-war.md

 ## What are milestones?

 **Milestones** are achievements reached at specific kill counts on your war stack.
-When your gang hits a milestone, you earn **war score** rewards.
+When your gang hits a milestone, you earn **war score** and **war points**.
 Milestones occur at various stack levels, with higher milestones granting increasingly larger rewards.

 Your entire gang receives a notification when a milestone is reached, celebrating your collective achievement.